EstherAlo/DAREY.IO-Projects/Project10/Project10.md

 During this project I will do the following:

 1. Register a new domain name and connect to route 53
-1. Configur Nginx as a Load Balancer
+1. Configure Nginx as a Load Balancer

 ## Register a new domain name and connect to route 53